krevanth/FreeAHB/README.md

 ## Compatibility

-Other than WRAP transfers, all features of the AHB 2.0 specification are supported including SPLIT/RETRY capability.
+All features of the AHB 2.0 manager protocol are supported.

 ## Limitations

-- No support for SPLIT/RETRY capability.
-- Maximum burst command sequence length per burst is limited to 64K beats.
+No limitations.

 ## License